mvolkmann/MyUnixEnv/notes/RxJS-notes.md

   * synchronous, blocking call unless the observable uses something like setTimeout or setInterval

+## Accessing Observable values in Angular

+* can render Observable values using the `async` pipe in the HTML of a component
+* two benefits
+  * less code to write; don't need to subscribe
+  * Angular will automatically
+    subscribe when the component is rendereed and unsubscribe when it is no longer rendered
+* ex. {{myObservable$ | async}}
+* if the observable refers to an object and you want to render one of its properties
+  * {{(myObservable$ | async)?.someProperty}}

 ## Subject

 * a kind of `Observable` that can send values to multiple observers